AlexisFil/Bash-scripts/README.md

 # Bash-scripts
-Beginner bash scripts used in tarminal for learning
+Beginner bash scripts used in terminal for learning